danmcfan/arcade-go/README.md

 ## Pong

 One of the earliest arcade games, Pong is a simple two-player tennis-style game.
 Players control paddles on opposite sides of the screen to hit a ball back and forth.
 The goal is to make your opponent miss the ball to score points.

-## Pacman

-An iconic maze game where you control Pacman, a yellow circular character, through a maze while eating dots and avoiding ghosts.
-The game features power pellets that allow Pacman to temporarily eat the ghosts for bonus points.